If I could impart one piece of advice to you about Las Vegas it would be ‘’warning: things are not as close as they seem’’.

 The downtown is home to Fremont street, a covered walkway/entertainment complex.
 This comes complete with free summer concerts, a nightly light show, and a zip line.

 Also in the downtown there is the Neon Museum, a depot full of retired neon signs, which I really wanted to visit.
-However it turns out they only take visits by guided tour and were fully booked on the day I showed up.
-If I’d done my research I would have known that I suppose.
-So I had to content myself with this park opposite.
+However it turns out they only take visitors by guided tour and were fully booked on the day I showed up.
+If I’d done my research I would have known that I suppose; that’s what happens when you move so fast that you don’t have time to organise your next leg properly.
+I had to content myself with this park opposite.

 Another nice place to go in the area is the Container Park, an open air shopping/food and drink/entertainment complex made out of shipping containers.